Pressed Steel Company: Linwood

+The Linwood site in Scotland was established in the early 1960s as part of government-backed industrial expansion linked to Chrysler’s UK operations.
+It was intended for high-volume vehicle production but suffered from logistical and productivity challenges.

+Following the formation of British Leyland, Linwood became part of the group but remained underperforming.
+The plant was closed in 1981 as part of wider rationalisation within BLMC.

+Theale

+Theale was a smaller Pressed Steel facility focused on supporting pressing, tooling, and component supply within the wider British Leyland network.
+It played a supplementary role rather than acting as a major production site.

+Over time, its functions were reduced as production was consolidated into larger facilities, and it was eventually wound down during industry restructuring in the late 20th century.

 Diversification

 Domestic Refrigerator Factory

 Under the Prestcold name Pressed Steel supplied refrigerators for the home, industrial cold rooms and marine installations.
 The Domestic Refrigeration Factory (DRF)—it was publicly acknowledged the product of the first four years was not reliable—started in 1933 and was located within the Cowley site for many years before transferring to Swansea in a government sponsored regeneration scheme, an ill-fated venture with Rolls washing machines.
 As a supplier to entrepreneur John Bloom's company when Rolls Razor went into liquidation in July 1964 Pressed Steel was owed $1,200,000.
 So ended Prestcold domestic appliances.

 Industrial refrigeration supplied on a large scale to supermarkets and food retailing groups was to continue for many years operating out of the Theale site nr.
 Reading.